CeciliaRuiSun/FSND-Capstone/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use to handle the lightweight SQL database.
 You'll primarily work in `app.py`and can reference `models.py`.

+- [python-jose](https://pypi.org/project/python-jose/) The JavaScript Object Signing and Encryption (JOSE) technologies can be used to encrypt and/or sign content using a variety of algorithms.
+You'll primarily work in `auth.py` with `jwt` provided by `python-jose`.
+Please avoid using `python-jose-cryptodome` because it's not compatible to heroku's python environment.

 ### Set up the Database